emeremikwu/Path-Finders/README.md

 - [Path Finders](https://emeremikwu.github.io/Path-Finders/)

 ### Local
-To run the application locally, use the following commands:
+1. Download and install the latest version of Node.js.
+2. Clone the repository and navigate to the directory.
+3. Run the following commands to build and run a local instance.

 ```
 npm install